MustYa81/feb-2025-final-project-and-deployment-MustYa81/README.md

 ## Deployment

-The project is configured for easy deployment on various platforms:
+The project is configured for easy deployment on Vercel:

 ### Building for Production